Currently showing all bridges ·

 Bridge L-158, Goldens Bridge (Westchester County, New York)

 This bridge was originally part of a three span bridge and located approximately one mile south of Kingston NY.
-Moved to it's current location c.1907Whipple through truss bridge over Croton RiverClosed to all traffic
+Moved to its current location c.1907Whipple through truss bridge over Croton RiverClosed to all traffic

 Bruns' Bridge (Franklin County, Missouri)